pietromandracci/gnuplot_manager/README.rst

 Multiple plot windows can be opened, and a separate gnuplot process is started for each of them.
-The data to be plotted are saved to files and the gnuplot program is called to plot them.
-Mathematical expressions, instead, are sent directly to gnuplot as strings.
+The data to be plotted are saved to files and the gnuplot program is called to plot them, but can also be sent to gnuplot inline, if desired.
+Mathematical expressions are sent directly to gnuplot as strings.
 All the package functionalities can be accessed by calling functions, the list of which is reported in the `List of available functions`_ section at the end of this document.